kjsong10/expensetracker/docs/ARCHITECTURE.md

 **One `PlaidItem` per user, not per institution**: `PlaidItem.user_id` is unique.
 A user can link one bank connection; linking a second would need to either replace the first or the model would need to drop that uniqueness constraint and every query would need to fan out across a user's items.
 Real multi-institution support is a documented follow-up, not built here, since nothing in the request implied a user needs more than one linked account yet.

-**Access token storage is plaintext, on purpose named as a gap, not hidden**: `PlaidItem.access_token` sits in Postgres unencrypted, at the same trust level as every other credential this dev-stage app handles (i.e., none — see [§6](#6-known-limitations--next-steps)).
-A Plaid access token can read a real bank account's transaction history, which makes this a materially bigger deal than the app's other "no security yet" gaps.
-Before this touches a real account outside Sandbox, this needs encryption at rest (e.g. via a KMS-backed envelope) or a secrets vault — not a "someday," a precondition.
+**Access tokens are encrypted at rest with Fernet**: a Plaid access token can read a real bank account's transaction history, which makes it a materially bigger deal than a typical app credential — leaking it doesn't just compromise this app, it hands over ongoing read access to someone's real bank data. `api/crypto.py` wraps `cryptography.fernet.Fernet`, keyed from a `TOKEN_ENCRYPTION_KEY` env var (never committed, generated once with `Fernet.generate_key()`); the app fails fast at import time if the key is missing, matching the existing pattern for `DATABASE_URL`/`SESSION_SECRET_KEY`. `POST /plaid/exchange-public-token` encrypts the token before it's ever written to `PlaidItem.access_token_encrypted` (`api/routers/plaid.py`); `POST /plaid/sync-transactions` decrypts it in memory just long enough to call Plaid's API, and it's never returned to the frontend.
+Fernet (AES-128-CBC + HMAC, both authenticated) is symmetric, application-level encryption — simpler to operate than a KMS-backed envelope scheme, and the right fit while there's a single app instance and no key-rotation story yet; a KMS/secrets-vault-backed envelope is the natural upgrade once this runs as more than one process or `TOKEN_ENCRYPTION_KEY` itself needs rotation without a full re-encrypt.

 ## 4. Frontend design